MartinPankraz/DSAGTechXChange25/1-copilot-getting-started/student/Quest1.md

 ![Stay Signedin](../images/StaySignedIn.jpg)

-When asked about your region, select "Germany" Platzhalter für den Screenshot
+When asked about your region, select "Unites States"!
+Platzhalter für den Screenshot

 Skip the *Welcome to Copilot Studio* screen